genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 :::

 Extend the **TRADE_VIEW** to connect TRADE to COUNTERPARTY:
-1. Add the respective join (as we did with INSTRUMENT)​
+1. Add the respective join (as we did with INSTRUMENT)​.
-2. Add the COUNTERPARTY.NAME withPrefix COUNTERPARTY
+2. Add the COUNTERPARTY.NAME withPrefix COUNTERPARTY.
-3. Test it
+3. Test it.

 ## Extending our application further
 Moving on, for our app to be able to keep positions based on the trades, we need to extend our data model as the next step.

 ### Adding new fields​

-Let´s add new fields to Trade table​.
+Let´s add some new fields to the Trade table​.

 ```kotlin
 field("SIDE", type = STRING)​